cylleneus/cylleneus/README.rst

 * Semantic search: find words based on their meanings in English, Italian, Spanish, or French
 * Syntactic search: finds words based on the kinds of grammatical constructions they appear in
+* Morphological search: find words, or filter the results of other queries, based on morphological properties
-* Fast: once a corpus is indexed, searches are nearly instantaneous
+* Fast: once a corpus is indexed, most query types produce results nearly instantaneously
 * Sophisticated: query types can be combined into complex search patterns
-* Extensible: indexing pipelines can be created for nearly any corpus type
+* Extensible: indexing pipelines can be created for any corpus type
 * Free: completely open-source and redistributable